-- 1. the death of the serviceperson while on active duty in the U.S. Armed Forces per U.S. Veteran's Administration Certificate. - 2. that the serviceperson served during time of war. - 3. that the survivor is the lawful spouse of a serviceperson who died while in active service in a branch of the Armed Forces in time of war and who at the time of death was a resident of New Jersey. - 4. that the survivor spouse remains unremarried. - 5. that the survivor is a resident of New Jersey. - 6. that the survivor owns legal title fully or in part to the premises which constitute the dwelling house and survivor's principal place of residence.
+• The death of the serviceperson while on active duty in the U.S. Armed Forces per U.S. Veteran's Administration Certificate.

+- That the serviceperson had active duty service. - That the survivor is the lawful spouse of a serviceperson who died while in active service in a branch of the U.S. Armed Forces and who at the time of death was a resident of New Jersey. - That the survivor spouse remains unremarried.
+See Note405.14 - That the survivor is a resident of New Jersey. - That the survivor owns legal title, fully or in part, to the premises which constitute the dwelling house and survivor's principal place of residence.

-407.13 Ownership Exception for Surviving Spouse of a Serviceperson.
+407.14 Ownership Exception for Surviving Spouse of a Serviceperson.

-The widow or widower of a citizen and New Jersey resident serviceperson who died on active wartime duty in the Armed Forces of the United States is entitled to property tax exemption on a dwelling house used as a principal residence.
+The widow or widower of a New Jersey resident serviceperson who died on active duty in the Armed Forces of the United States is entitled to property tax exemption on a dwelling house used as a principal residence.
 It has been ruled that a qualified surviving spouse is entitled to exemption despite that the deceased serviceperson did not own legal title to the dwelling house.